NOAA Diver Modules 1-3

 Module 2: NOAA Diver

-This one week course is designed for the experienced diver meeting the prerequisites of Basic Recreational Certification and 50 dives, or Advanced Recreational Certification and 25 dives.
+This one week course is designed for the experienced diver and requires UDS approval.
+The candidate must meet the prerequisites of basic recreational certification and 50 dives, or advanced recreational certification and 25 dives.
 With the prior knowledge of diving principles, divers focus on rescue techniques, underwater tasks, and NOAA policies and procedures.
 Successful completion of this module certifies the candidate as a NOAA Diver.

 Module 3: Practical Applications for Scientific and Working Dives